 Tandana was founded in 2004, and in 2006 the foundation received its 501c3 nonprofit status and sponsored its first official community project in Ecuador.
 Students from The Traveling School helped to paint the community center in the community of Agualongo.

-Also in 2006, Anna spent four months in Mali immersing herself in a completely different culture and working with villagers on community projects.
+Also in 2006, Anna spent four months in Mali immersing herself in a completely different culture and working with residents on community projects.
 Tandana supported its first community project in Mali in 2007: creating a school garden in the village of Kori-Maounde.
 In 2008, Tandana assisted with restoring a well in the village of Kansongho.
 This project was important because it solidified Tandana's relationship with the residents of Kansongho, which now serves as Tandana's center of operations in Mali.

 Since supporting those initial projects in Ecuador and Mali, Tandana has slowly extended its relationships to neighboring communities in both countries, with residents who have observed first-hand the benefits of such a partnership.
 Tandana now works in the majority of the communities of Quichinche Parish, Ecuador.
 In Mali, Tandana has partnered with many communities in Wadouba, Ondogou, and Segue-Ire Townships.